teamallnighter/tetrad-blog-site/_people/martin-marino.md

 - board
 sub_heading: Advisor
 thumbnail: "/uploads/2017/11/14/joseph-gonzalez-399972.jpg"
-email: martin@belkirkcollege.com
+email: martin@Tetradcollege.com
 linkedin: ''
 layout: 'person'
 ---

-Martin Marino joined Belkirk in 2016 as an advisor and member of the Board.
+Martin Marino joined Tetrad in 2016 as an advisor and member of the Board.

 Martin has his master's degree in Finance and has started three successful engineering-related ventures since 2012, and currently advises the boards of United Technologies and Bechtel.